 Tissue Microarray creation

-Long-established workflow with Core Morphology and Molecular Genetics
+Long-established workflow with the Morphology Core and Molecular Genetics

 Banking and storage

-Experienced in shipping frozen, ambient and formalin-fixed tissues
+Experienced in shipping frozen, ambient and formalin-fixed paraffin embedded tissues

 Technicians IATA certified